-Grade reports are no longer printed and mailed to students and parents.
+Grade reports are not printed or mailed.
 All grades can be accessed by each student on the Barton College intranet.
 Parents of dependent students may request, in writing, that a copy of the grades be sent from the Office of the Registrar without the student's permission.
 Such requests are honored only once the Office of the Registrar has confirmation that the student is dependent according to federal tax information.